How Can We Help?

 Before we meet please click Before We Begin to complete some housekeeping items that include introducing yourself, agreeing to the learning contract and completing your O365 profile by adding a head shot as your profile picture.

 Click here to join your Teams workspace.
 It is important that you complete your signup immediately since all of our course communication will be via Teams and I will not use email for our course communication in the future.

 Managers face a variety of legal challenges that can both help and hinder success.
 This course examines several advanced topics in the legal environment that will provide a foundation that will equip students to recognize the legal challenges they will encounter as managers.
-We will focus on several of the cases decided during the 2019/2020 SCOTUS term.
-We will examine cases that address issues touching on constitutional law, employment and labor law, patents and antitrust.
+We will focus on current issues related to antitrust law during the first part of the course.
+We will then review the history of SCOTUS and then several of the cases decided during the 2020/2021 SCOTUS term.
+Those cases will examine issues touching on constitutional law, employment and labor law, patents and antitrust.
 While we will not turn students into lawyers, we will develop the legal knowledge and analytical skills that guide entrepreneurs in a complicated legal environment.

 What Should You Expect?

 The subject matter of the course is interesting, challenging and very timely.
 We will cover some very interesting topics that are particularly important in the economy of the 21st century.
 We will use a variety of digital platforms to interact with each other and the course materials.